sellerlabs/welcome/README.md

 - [ ] You'll be assigned a firstname.lastname@sellerlabs.com email address.
 Set that up.
 This will include an email alias of firstname.lastname@roundsphere.com.

-- [ ] Sign the Seller Labs Restrictive Covenent.
+- [ ] Sign the Seller Labs Restrictive Covenant.

 - [ ] You'll get an email from EaseCentral, our benefits administrator.
 There, you need to: